graphhopper/directions-api/docs-route-optimization.md

 </table>

 ### Relations
-Beyond shipments there are three additional relations, you can use to establish a relationship between services and shipments:
+Beyond shipments there are three additional relations you can use to establish a relationship between services and shipments:

 - "in_same_route"
 - "in_sequence"